 You may be familiar with this diagram.

 I want to make a couple of points that no one else does.
-Firstly, everything outside the past light cone is unobservable (by definition), which means relativity theory can’t be applied, yet people do.
+Firstly, everything outside the past light cone is unobservable (by definition), which means relativity theory can’t be applied (in practice), yet people do (in theory).
 As I said earlier, relativity is epistemic and all epistemic theories (or models) have limitations.
 In other words, I contend that there is an ontology outside the light cones that relativity theory can’t tell us anything about (I discuss this in more detail in a post appositely titled, The impossible thought experiment).

 Secondly, the so-called ‘hypersurface’ is a fiction, or at best, a metaphor.
 Yet Brian Greene, to give one example, discusses it and graphically represents it as if it’s physically real.
 If ‘Now’ is the edge of the Big Bang, it suffuses the entire universe (even if it’s physically infinite), which means it’s impossible to visualise.